kajayku/php_opps/README.md

-# troums
+# php opps
-This is Micro finance project based in php
+The basic tutorial of opps